isomerpages/moe-regentsec/index.md

             locations — OBS campuses...
           link_text: Read more about it here
           link_url: /sec-3-moe-obs-camp/
-        - title: Sec 2G3 History Learning Journey to Old Ford Factory
-          date: 28 July 2025
-          announcement: "As part of their Historical Investigation (HI), Secondary 2G3 students visited the Former Ford Factory—an iconic World War II site in Singapore.
-This enriching experience supported their inquiry
-            question: “How did the Japanese Occupation affect the lives of the people?”..."
-          link_text: Read more about it here
-          link_url: /sec-2ex-history-learning-journey-to-old-ford-factory/
   - infopic:
       title: Regent Celebrates SG60
       subtitle: Highlights